-- 1.3 The Agency shall utilize CDBG Funds to provide Services for low income and homeless individuals deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- 1.3 The Agency shall utilize CDBG Funds to provide case management and vocational rehabilitation services to homeless and very low income individuals and families deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.